gavin-lb/gavin-lb/README.md

 Projects so far:
  - [Boggle](https://github.com/gavin-lb/Boggle) - a script that automatically detects, solves and plays the Android word game "Boggle With Friends".
  - [Advent of Code 2021](https://github.com/gavin-lb/advent-of-code-2021) - solutions to this years [Advent of Code](https://adventofcode.com/) problems.
+ - [Image to Prime](https://github.com/gavin-lb/image-to-prime/tree/main) - A command line utility that converts an image into an ascii-art prime number.